waqaramjad/2D-Social-Media/README.md

 ## Get Started
-I have send you the project folder name Admin Panel follow these steps
+I have send you the project folder name project follow these steps

 1) unzip folder